 Critics of partisan judicial elections decry the very concept of attaching a party label to a judicial candidate.
 The argument certainly has its merits.
 However, even if a voter blindly checks the box for every Democrat (for example) on the ballot, at least he has to confront the name and notice that the candidate is running for a judgeship.
 Some sort of internal evaluation—perhaps memory recall of campaign literature or radio advertisements—remotely informs the choice.
 Nevertheless, in a few states, the voter need not even do that; he literally need only check a single box and be out of the voting booth in thirty seconds or less.
 Straight-ticket voting virtually nullifies the legitimacy of judicial selection in partisan election states.
 The low informational nature of these races makes straight-ticket voting attractive to the uninformed voter.
 Parties in states that allow the practice seize the opportunity to take advantage of the uninformed voter and urge the single checkmark.

 75 Alb.
 L. Rev. 1773-1797 (2012)

 Scholarly Commons Citation

 Chertoff, Meryl and Robinson, Dustin F., "Check One and the Accountability is Done: The Harmful Impact of Straight-Ticket Voting on Judicial Elections" (2012).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1087.
+1087.